darqos/darqos/doc/roadmap.md

 * History
   * System-wide
   * Activity timeline
+* Security
+  * User authentication
+* Type
+  * Registry
 * Terminal
   * Framebuffer(s)
-    * Using Qt5/Qt6 with a full-screen window, and Z-ordering of other windows.
+    * Using Qt5 with a full-screen window, and Z-ordering of other windows.
     * Remove all the OS decoration on windows
   * Keyboard